Traffic

 The Top Traffic Patterns section of the Site Metrics dashboard gives you a detailed breakdown of which pages, IP addresses, and user agents are generating the most requests to your site.
 Use this data to identify aggressive crawlers or scrapers you may want to block manually when troubleshooting traffic events, and to prioritize caching and performance optimization based on the specific pages receiving the highest traffic.

-You can toggle the displayed date range by clicking Day, Week, or Month at the top of the section.
-Data is refreshed every minute.
+You can toggle the displayed date range by clicking Day, Week, Month or a cutom time range at the top of the section.

 Top visited paths